leowuniv/QTasker/README.md

     Some of the things that the project will not cover is things like (Potential Future Implementations):
     - AI integration - Images/visualizations
     - a GUI system
-    - Other advanced calendar systems such as reminders
+    - Other advanced calendar systems such as reminders (edits, more tasks, etc...)

 --------------------------